kangwang1988/kangwang1988.github.io/README.md

 # Blog of KyleWong
-  KyleWong ,a coder who wanna make a difference.
+  KyleWong ,a coder who wanna to make a difference.
 ## Contents
 - [Introduction]
 - [Technology Posts]